-A. In-book links take you to a location within the textbook.
+A. In-book links take you to a location within the Fail textbook.
 For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
-N/A Additional Information: No within book hyperlinks found.
-However, navigation links passed when running the accessibility checker.
-B. Live hyperlinks take you to any website or webpages external to the book.
-N/A Additional Information: No live on internet hyperlinks found.
-C. Live links take you to the correct webpage that is functioning properly.
-N/A Additional Information: No live on internet hyperlinks found.
-D. Live links are descriptive enough for the users to know where it should take them.
-N/A Additional Information: No live on internet hyperlinks found.
+Additional Information: 0/30 total in-book links worked.
+All links appeared to be links but did not function as links.
+Nothing happened when I clicked on all 30 links> Because there were no within book links in the middle of the book or at the end of the book, all 30 links for this assessment were can be found on pages 5-7> Using the accessibiility checker, navigations links passed.
+B. Live hyperlinks take you to any website or N/A webpages external to the book.
+Additional Information: No Live Links found throughout the book.
+C. Live links take you to the correct webpage N/A that is functioning properly.
+Additional Information: No Live Links found throughout the book.
+D. Live links are descriptive enough for the users N/A to know where it should take them.
+Additional Information: No Live Links found throughout the book.